AllStarLink/ASL3-Manual/docs/user-guide/gettingstarted.md

     Take note that on this screen, you will find the *password* for your node (hover your mouse over the password field).
 You can double-click the password, and then type ctrl-c to copy it to your clip board. **You will need this later when setting up the ASL3 software to register with the AllStarLink servers.**

 ## Node Number Extension (NXX)
 Node numbers are a limited resource.
 If you are just starting out, you would be strongly encouraged to click the **Continue** button, and complete the Node Number Extension (NNX) process.
-This will add a *zero* to the end of your primary node number (ie 65459 becomes 654590), and open up an additonal nine node numbers (ie 65451-65459) for your use.
+This will add a *zero* to the end of your primary node number (ie 63001 becomes 630010), and open up an additional nine node numbers (ie 630011-630019) for your use.